ropensci-archive/learngganimate/shadow_wake.md

 Easings for shadow wake
 -----------------------

-At the moment the colour isn't changing linearly.
-We can do that by changing the `falloff` argument.
-By default it uses a the "cubic-in" easing function, but we can make it "linear":
+In the previous example, the wake changes only in colour, fading from the original colour to black.
+It's noticeable, however, that the colour isn't fading *linearly*.
+Instead it turns black very quickly.
+In the same way that the interpolation between successives states in the animation is governed by an easing function \[LINK TO SARAH'S TUTORIAL\] the `falloff` of the shadow wake is controlled by an easing function.
+By default, `shadow_wake()` assumes you want `falloff = 'cubic-in'` but you can modify this to used any of the `tweenr` easing functions.
+To illustate this, let's have our shadow wake fade linearly to black, by setting `falloff = 'linear'`:

 ``` r
 wake6 <- base_anim +